Cyber-DIVA/Cyber-DIVA/README.md

-- 👋 Hi, I’m @D-I-code
+- 👋 Hi, I’m @D-I-code.
-- 👀 I’m interested in Software Development and Gaming
+- 👀 I’m interested in Software Development and Gaming.
-- 🌱 I’m currently learning Python, Pygame, Unity and Unreal Engine
+- 🌱 I’m AWS Cloud Foundations Certified and currently learning Python, Pygame and Java.
 - 💞️ I’m looking to collaborate with people with the same interests, exchanging experience and learning more.
 - 📫 How to reach me: https://www.linkedin.com/in/dayana-ivanova-6bb480213/